ddella/K3s-Cluster/13_Create_API-LB4.md

 ## Configure Nginx for layer 4 Load Balancing
 This will be the initial configuration of Nginx.
 I've never been able to bootstrap a Kubernetes Cluster with a layer 7 Load Balancer due the `mTLS` configuration.

 Create another directory for our layer 4 Load Balancer.
-The reason is that the directive in `nginx.conf` file for our layer 4 and layer 7 load balancer are in different section:
 ```sh
 sudo mkdir /etc/nginx/tcpconf.d/
 ```